StephanHainthaler/ft_transcendence/assets/INFO/OAuth.md

 > **_state:_** The state is used to protect against Cross-site request forgery (CSRF).
 That is an attack that forces authenticated users to submit a request to a web application against which they are currently authenticated.
 It will be rechecked below to ensure noone interfered with your request.

-> **_client_ID:_** The client_ID comes from the app registration in GitHub, that was done beforehand (following https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authenticating-to-the-rest-api-with-an-oauth-app#registering-your-app):
+> **_client_ID:_** The client_ID comes from the app registration in GitHub, that was done beforehand (following https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authenticating-to-the-rest-api-with-an-oauth-app#registering-your-app).
+>
+> It can be found here: https://github.com/settings/applications/3261033
 >
 > <img width="515" height="375" alt="image" src="https://github.com/user-attachments/assets/e02d6cfa-1eab-4d2e-acd6-a8f62a9b7daa" />